PabloNicolla/learning-ground/SWE-Architecture/data visualisation libraries.md

 - **Exploratory Analysis:** Use Python libraries like Seaborn or R's ggplot2.
 - **Interactive Dashboards:** Opt for Plotly/Dash, Shiny, or Tableau.
 - **Web-based Custom Visualizations:** Use D3.js or Chart.js.

-Would you like help with examples or tutorials for any of these libraries?